10 recommended wineries in Yamanashi (Katsunuma, Shioyama, Kofu) where you can enjoy tours and tastings

 • Parking Free of charge

-A wine resort with a southern French-style townscape
+A wine resort with a Southern French-style townscape, perfect for a stay

-The tour takes about 30 to 40 minutes.
-In addition to learning how wine is made, visitors can also see old brewing equipment.
+The popular tour lasts about 40 minutes.
+In addition to learning about the winemaking process, you can also see historic winemaking equipment

-The tour takes about 30 to 40 minutes.
-In addition to learning how wine is made, visitors can also see old brewing equipment.
+The popular tour lasts about 40 minutes.
+In addition to learning about the winemaking process, you can also see historic winemaking equipment

 Sadoya Winery